ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

   repository private since all users which consume the Python API package have direct access to the ``.proto`` files that are in the repository.

-However, before making any repository public with the Ansys GitHub organizatio, review the `Ansys open-source guide documentation <https://supreme-invention-8c3992a9.pages.github.io/index.html>`_ to verify that the repository is compliant with all the needed requirements.
+However, before making any repository public with the `Ansys GitHub organization`_, review the `Ansys open-source guide documentation <https://supreme-invention-8c3992a9.pages.github.io/index.html>`_ to verify that the repository is compliant with all the needed requirements.